Seraphania/civ-ipriot-car-park/carpark-guide.md

 You decide to use TDD to implement this functionality.
 You start by writing a unit test for each requirement.
 You then implement the functionality to make the unit tests pass.
 Because you've already developed and tested much of the core functionality, you also decide to create a branch for this work.

-Working in a branch allows you to work on the new functionality without affecting the core functionality.
-You can then merge the branch back into the main branch when you are done.
-This is a common workflow in software development.
+Wor branch back into the main branch when you are done.
+This is a common workflow in software developmking in a branch allows you to work on the new functionality without affecting the core functionality.
+You can then merge theent.

 #### 2.13.1.
 Create a branch